vsbabu/cronicle/README.md

 * Run `cd demo; setup_demo_jobs.sh`
 * Add the output to your crontab
 * After a while, check the UI again - you should see status getting updated
+* Note that  `cronicle-client-wrapper.sh` in `demo` folder is slightly different - it uses *jobId* as a header parameter rather than as path variable.
+In case you don't want to expose job-ids in request logs.

 **Regular Job View**